xianbangchen/xianbangchen.github.io/_research/Project_02_CPO.md

 tags: [Predict Then Optimize, Unit Commitment, Prescriptive Analytics, Value-Oriented Prediction, Bi-Level Mixed-Integer Programming]
 ---

-This is the first project in my Ph.D. career.
-It aims to sell an idea called *closed-loop predict-then-optimize (CPO).* Traditionally, power system operations follow an *open-loop predict-then-optimize (OPO)* process:
+The first project in my Ph.D. career.
+It is to sell a *closed-loop predict-then-optimize (CPO)* idea.
+Power system operations generally follow an *open-loop predict-then-optimize (OPO)* process:
 ![Open-Loop Process](/assets/images/Project_02_Fig02_OPO.gif)

-1. **Predict** uncertainties, such as wind power availability, as accurately as possible.
+1. **Predict** uncertainties, e.g., wind power, as accurately as possible.
-2. **Optimize** the operation plan (e.g., unit commitment) based on the predictions.
+2. **Optimize** the operation plan, e.g., unit commitment, using the predictions.

 The ultimate objective is to minimize the operating cost.

-However, due to the nonlinearity and complexity of power systems, the relationship between prediction accuracy and operating cost is **non-monotonic** and **asymmetric**:
+However, due to the nonlinearity and complexity of power systems, the relationship between prediction accuracy and operating cost is **non-monotonic** and **asymmetric**.
+This implies that a more statistically accurate prediction may not lead to an economically better operating plan.
 ![Accuracy–Cost Relationship](/assets/images/Project_02_Fig03_Trend.jpeg)

-As a result, the operating cost may suffer from the OPO approach, as OPO focuses solely on immediate prediction accuracy without considering the prediction's impact on operations.
-To address this, the CPO idea suggests:
+To this end, we introduce the CPO idea, which emphasizes that:
 ![Closed-Loop Process](/assets/images/Project_02_Fig04_CPO.gif)

 1. Feed the operational cost induced by the prediction back to the prediction phase.